-It is typical for contracts for the lease of a particular device under the laws of the various European jurisdictions that implied warranties refer to the item made available to the lessee, and not to the benefits the lessee with ultimately derive from the leased item (see Section 1090 ff of the Austrian Civil Code; Section 1719 ff of the French Code Civil; Section 535 ff of the German Civil Code).
-Some jurisdictions stress objective standards for the conformity of the leased items, such as Section 1720(1) of the French Code Civil stating that the lessor has to deliver the goods 'in a good state of repair in all respects'.
-Other jurisdictions refer to the 'agreed use' and focus more on subjective standards (cf. Section 1096 of the Austrian Civil Code; Section 535(1) sentence 2 of the German Civil Code).
-Other jurisdictions follow a mixed approach (cf. Section 592 of the Slovenian LOA: 'agreed or customary use').
-In many jurisdictions, a difference is made between contracts about items that are only for the lessee's use (e.g. a residential apartment), and contracts about case it is often difficult to draw a clear line between the features of the leased items, which are part of the lessor's contractual obligations, and the lessee's expected benefit from the use, which is
+It is typical for contracts for the lease of a particular device under the laws of the various European jurisdictions that implied warranties refer to the item made available to the lessee, and not to the benefits the lessee will ultimately derive from the leased item (see Section 1090 ff Austrian Civil Code; Section 1719 ff French Code Civil; Section 535 ff German Civil Code).
+Some jurisdictions stress objective standards for the conformity of the leased items, such as Section 1720(1) of the French Code Civil, stating that the lessor has to deliver the goods "in a good state of repair in all respects."
+Other jurisdictions refer to the "agreed use" and focus more on subjective standards (cf. Section 1096 Austrian Civil Code; Section 535(1) sentence 2 German Civil Code).
+Other jurisdictions follow a mixed approach (cf. Section 592 Slovenian LOA: "agreed or customary use").
+In many jurisdictions, a difference is made between contracts about items that are only for the lessee's use (e.g., a residential apartment) and contracts about items that are for economic exploitation by the lessee (e.g., a restaurant).
+In particular, in the latter case, it is often difficult to draw a clear line between the features of the leased items, which are part of the lessor's contractual obligations, and the lessee's expected benefit from the use, which is entirely at the risk of the lessee.